Tooth Wear Treatment

 And the causes of that wear can have big impacts on your treatment options.

-Here are the facts about tooth wear that might have you scheduling an appointment with your dentist in the very near future.
+Here are the facts about tooth wear that might have you schedule an appointment with your dentist in the very near future.

 Causes of Tooth Wear